 The LoToJa was started in 1983 by two Logan cyclists, David Bern, a student at Utah State University, and Jeff Keller, the owner of Sunrise Cyclery.
 The two men wanted a race that resembled the difficulty of a one-day European classic like Paris-Roubaix or the Tour of Flanders.
 LoToJa’s first year featured seven cyclists racing 192 miles from Logan, Utah, to the finish line in Jackson, Wyoming’s town square.

-Since then, LoToJa has grown into one of the nation’s premier amateur cycling races and continues to be a grueling test of one’s physical and mental stamina.
+Since then, LoToJa has become one of the nation’s premier amateur cycling races and continues to be a grueling test of one’s physical and mental stamina.
 Many compete to win their respective category, while others just ride to cross the finish line.
 You can also compete as a relay team with 2-rider or 3-5 rider options.
-At 200+ miles and +8800 elevation gain, LoToJa is the longest one-day USAC-sanctioned bicycle race in the country.
-Cyclists must conquer three mountain passes as they pedal through the scenic terrain of Utah, Idaho and Wyoming en route to a finish line below the rugged Tetons at the base of Jackson Hole Mountain Resort.
+At 200+ miles and +8800 elevation gain, LoToJa is the country’s longest one-day USAC-sanctioned bicycle race.
+Cyclists must conquer three mountain passes as they pedal through the scenic terrain of Utah, Idaho, and Wyoming en route to a finish line below the rugged Tetons at the base of Jackson Hole Mountain Resort.

 Take special note of the registration details for this event.
-It is limited field and there is a lottery.
+It is a limited field, and there is a lottery.